BronzorX/portfolio/general_scripts/msal_azure_library/README.md

     * Application Validator: Get the access token using the Client Credentials Flow (Application Flow)
     * Delegaded Validator: Validates user credentials and retrieves an access token from the tenant via Client Application method.

+  * Request handler:
+    * Class that allows you to handle requests and response with some configurations

 * Tests executed:
   * Application Validator
   * Delegaded Validator